HashCodespace/Volunteerinsrilanka-org/src/programs/3-sambodhi.md

 ---
-title: Disabled Care Volunteer Program
+title: Volunteer in a Home for Disabled Homeless Individuals
 heading: A Home for the Homeless Disabled
 image: ./src/assets/img/sambodhi/1.jpeg
 imagealt: Volunteering at Sambodhi